 Source Raffle Prizes

-You would be surprised at how generous businesses can be when asked to support a deserving charity.
-If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business.
+You may be surprised at how generous businesses can be when asked to support a deserving charity.
+If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business?
 It’s a win-win as you promote them on your raffle website.

 Set Your Raffle Prices